Skip to main content

 It is essential to understand the risks associated with the cloud, such as, but not limited to:

-Security risks - The security of information stored in the cloud depends on many factors, including encryption methods and password protection.
+• Security risks - The security of information stored in the cloud depends on many factors, including encryption methods and password protection.
 Many companies have been compromised due to poor security in their applications, databases and storage systems.
-It's crucial to address security concerns before integrating applications into the cloud.
+It's crucial to address cybersecurity concerns before integrating applications into the cloud.

-Data privacy risks - Data privacy laws vary between countries, so it's essential to understand how your data will be treated by different jurisdictions when stored in the cloud.
+• Data privacy risks - Data privacy laws vary between countries, so it's essential to understand how your data will be treated by different jurisdictions when stored in the cloud.
 It includes how law enforcement agencies can access any personally identifiable information (PII) under specific circumstances without your consent or knowledge.
+While using cloud services, it is worth considering data anonymisation techniques that can help protect sensitive information.

 Step 5: Implement cloud strategy